Otolaryngology–Head and Neck Surgery

 Founded in 1958, the Eaton-Peabody Laboratories (EPL) is among the largest and longest-standing auditory research centers in the world, with 16 independent federally-funded laboratories working on the full spectrum of hearing research questions.
 Research is organized into five inter-related themes: inner ear biology, acoustics and biomechanics, central auditory processing, tinnitus and audiology research.

 About Our Research

-Together, our clinicians and basic scientists bring together scientific strengths in neuroanatomy, physiology, psychology, pharmacology, electrical engineering, physics, mathematics, molecular biology, immunology, cell biology, and genetics.
+We are a multi-disciplinary team of basic scientists and clinician-scientists with combined strengths in neuroanatomy, physiology, psychology, pharmacology, electrical engineering, physics, mathematics, molecular biology, immunology, cell biology and genetics.
 The research interests of our group span the auditory system from:

 - Peripheral to central

 - Normal to abnormal function